 '''

-{ +block +handle-as-image } /ads
+{ +block +handle-as-image }

+/ads

 '''

-That actually was very telling and pointed us quickly to where the problem was.
-If you don't get this kind of match, then it means one of the default rules in the first section is causing the problem.
+That actually was very helpful and pointed us quickly to where the problem was.
+If you don't get this kind of match, then it means one of the default rules in the first section of default.action is causing the problem.
 This would require some guesswork, and maybe a little trial and error to isolate the offending rule.
-One likely cause would be one of the "{+filter}" actions.
+One likely cause would be one of the "+filter" actions.
 These tend to be harder to troubleshoot.
 Try adding the URL for the site to one of aliases that turn off "+filter":

 '''

-{shop}
+{ shop }

 .quietpc.com

 .worldpay.com # for quietpc.com

 .jungle.com

 .scan.co.uk

 .forbes.com

 '''

-"{shop}" is an "alias" that expands to "{ -filter -session-cookies-only }".
+"{ shop }" is an "alias" that expands to "{ -filter -session-cookies-only }".
 Or you could do your own exception to negate filtering:

 '''

-{-filter}
+{ -filter }

+Disable ALL filter actions for sites in this section

 .forbes.com

+developer.ibm.com

+localhost

 '''